-During the year, efforts were made to reduce the impact of increasing electrical energy cost by partly replacing grid power through consumption of Open Access (OA) power from comparatively cheaper sources.
-While enhanced intake of solar power through Power Purchase Agreements (PPA) at Thondebhavi increased the OA consumption to 95% from 90.1%, at Kudithini, the OA power increased from 91.3% to 94%.
-Similarly, among integrated units, at Gagal, the OA quantum increased to 44% from 14% and at Wadi, the OA percentage increased from 46% to 51% of grid power consumption.
-At Madukkarai plant, OA power accounted for 62% of grid power.
-Overall purchase of power from open access has resulted in a saving of ~₹13.2 Crore.
-In addition, the Waste Heat Recovery System at Gagal generated ~47.0 Million units for internal consumption in place of grid power.
+During the year, efforts were made to reduce the impact of increasing electrical energy cost by partly replacing grid power through consumption of Open Access ('OA') power from comparatively cheaper sources.
+The plants which actively participated in OA procurement of power were Kudithini, Thondebhavi, Gagal, Madukkarai, Wadi and Bargarh.
+Overall purchase of power from OA has resulted in a saving of ∼₹5.7 Crore.

+In addition, the Waste Heat Recovery System (WHRS) at Gagal generated ~48.7 Million units for internal consumption in place of grid power.